 The way you paint your house is a reflection of your personality: it is almost an art.
 Unfortunately, Mother Nature wants to damage your house paint in every way possible.
 By using the best exterior house paint, your paint can withstand blizzards, thunderstorms, heat waves, and UV radiation.

 These elements lead to cracking, fading, and peeling of your house paint, and over time, this will not only look bad but also damage the material the paint covers whether it is wood, plastic, brick, stone, stucco, or metal.
 House paint generally consists of four components: solvents, pigments, additives, and binders.
 Solvents are what keep the pigments, additives, and binders in the solution.

-Eventually the solvent will evaporate and leave behind these particles.
+Eventually, the solvent will evaporate and leave behind these particles.
 Pigments give the paint its color and opacity.
 Additives usually control other aspects of the paint such as mildew control, UV protection, and shine.
-Binders are resins that help form the chemical bond between the pigment/additives and the surface for which they are applied.
-In general, you want a house paint that has lots of high quality resins, pigments, and additives.
+Binders are resins that help form the chemical bond between the pigment/additives and the surface to which they are applied.
+In general, you want a house paint that has lots of high-quality resins, pigments, and additives.

 - Diamond Brite Paint 80000 Latex Gloss Enamel

 - Yenkin Majestic Paint Diamond Hard Acrylic Enamel

 - True Value WAES9-QT Premium WeatherAll

 #1.
 Valspar 1500 Premium Exterior Latex Enamel – Best exterior paint and for interior too